zangcc/codeql/docs/codeql/query-help/java-cwe.md

-# CWE coverage for Java and Kotlin
+# CWE coverage for Java

 An overview of CWE coverage for Java in the latest release of CodeQL.